Head-related transfer function: Technical derivation

-The head-related transfer function is involved in resolving the Cone of Confusion, a series of points where ITD and ILD are identical for sound sources from many locations around the "0" part of the cone.
+The head-related transfer function is involved in resolving the cone of confusion, a series of points where interaural time difference (ITD) and interaural level difference (ILD) are identical for sound sources from many locations around the 0 part of the cone.
 When a sound is received by the ear it can either go straight down the ear into the ear canal or it can be reflected off the pinnae of the ear, into the ear canal a fraction of a second later.
 The sound will contain many frequencies, so therefore many copies of this signal will go down the ear all at different times depending on their frequency (according to reflection, diffraction, and their interaction with high and low frequencies and the size of the structures of the ear.)
 These copies overlap each other, and during this, certain signals are enhanced (where the phases of the signals match) while other copies are canceled out (where the phases of the signal do not match).
 Essentially, the brain is looking for frequency notches in the signal that correspond to particular known directions of sound.

 If another person's ears were substituted, the individual would not immediately be able to localize sound, as the patterns of enhancement and cancellation would be different from those patterns the person's auditory system is used to.
 However, after some weeks, the auditory system would adapt to the new head-related transfer function.
 The inter-subject variability in the spectra of HRTFs has been studied through cluster analyses.

 Assessing the variation through changes between the person's ear, we can limit our perspective with the degrees of freedom of the head and its relation with the spatial domain.
 Through this, we eliminate the tilt and other co-ordinate parameters that add complexity.
 For the purpose of calibration we are only concerned with the direction level to our ears, ergo a specific degree of freedom.
 Some of the ways in which we can deduce an expression to calibrate the HRTF are: